greg-js/arch-wiki-md-repo/wiki/_content/english/NVIDIA.md

 ### Driver persistence

-Since version 319, Nvidia has changed the way driver persistence works, it now has a daemon that is to be run at boot.
+Nvidia has a daemon that is to be run at boot.
 See the [Driver Persistence](http://docs.nvidia.com/deploy/driver-persistence/index.html) section of the Nvidia documentation for more details.

 To start the persistence daemon at boot, [enable](/index.php/Enable "Enable") the `nvidia-persistenced.service`.
 For manual usage see the [upstream documentation](http://docs.nvidia.com/deploy/driver-persistence/index.html#usage).